yjason12/LB-Data-Organizer/README.md

 # LB-Data-Organizer
-Program to organize and analyze letterboxd data

-Using python to webscrape letterboxd
+python script to webscrape letterboxd and compute stats